shreewatsa/VignereCipher/README.md

       -> index of 'a' = 0 and 'z' = 25 !
   (2) keystream is the string of the length equal to that of plainText or cipherText.

 Without vignere table , we can also implement the vignere cipher.
-Check VignereCipherWithoutTable.py file.
+Check VignereCipherWithoutTable.ipynb file.